 - Efficiencies of the programmer.

 Expressiveness, performance, reliability, quirks, and features of each are crucial to consider before you choose to work with a specific programming language.
 You may find some languages are a better fit for projects than others, for example, if you are aiming to create a game, object-oriented programming language would be a more intuitive choice.
+Make sure to note down your exact requirements before you approach app development companies for your mobile needs.
+It will help ensure you both are on the same page, leading to a seamless app development process.

 To help you make an accurate choice – the set of below questions can serve as a starting point to make the best decision –